Sustainable Building and the Path to Net ZeroPublished on 2022-04-25

-The Crystal is a fully electric sustainable initiative led by Siemens in London.
+The crystal is a fully electric sustainable initiative led by Siemens in London.
 The crystal-shaped, glazed structure has obtained the LEED (Leadership in Energy and Environmental Design) platinum level credential for sustainable buildings.
-The Crystal has achieved such a level through an innovative system that monitors energy use, insulated glass, solar control, and intelligent use of natural daylight.
-This intelligent building also harvests rainwater and features charging stations for electric vehicles.
+The crystal has achieved such level through an innovative system that monitors energy use, insulated glass, solar control, and smart use of natural daylight.
+This smart building also harvests rainwater and features charging stations for electric vehicles.

 View this post on Instagram

-The Crystal offers free admission to the Crystal Exhibition, so if you’re ever in London, make sure to visit.
+The Crystal offers free admission to the Crystal Exhibition, so if you’re ever in London be sure to make a visit.